-Indicator (c) The Department Of Corrections policy language addresses the multidiscipline nature of the team.
+Indicator (c) The Department Of Correction policy language addresses the multi-discipline nature of the team.
 It states "The Review Team should consist of at least 2 DOC employees designated by the Unit Head.
-The Review Team shall consist of at least one Administrative Duty Officer who will solicit input from the PREA Compliance Manager, line supervisors, investigators, and medical or mental health practitioners for all sexual abuse and harassment incident reviews" The Warden confirmed the committee would involve individual across the facility including himself, Unit managers, the Major, the PREA Compliance Manager, investigative staff and include both medical and mental health staff.
+The Review Team shall consist of at least one Administrative Duty Officer who will solicit input from the PREA Compliance Manager, line supervisors, investigators, and medical or mental health practitioners for all sexual abuse and harassment incident reviews" The Warden confirmed the committee would involve individuals across the facility including herself, the Major, the PREA Compliance Manager, investigative staff and appropriate medical and mental health staff.
 The PREA Analyst may also be involved and will get a copy of the final review.

-Indicator (d) The elements described in this indicator are all covered in policy OP 038.1. which states,
+Indicator (d) The elements described in this indicator are all covered in policy OP 038.1. which states, "a.
+Provide a brief summary of the incident; clarify the original Incident Report or Internal Incident Report as needed,

-- "a.
-Provide a brief summary of the incident; clarify the original Incident Report or Internal Incident Report, as needed - b.
-Provide an analysis of the causal factors and contributing circumstances i.
+- b.
+Provide an analysis of the causal factors and contributing circumstances - i.
 Was the incident or allegation motivated by race, ethnicity, gender identity; lesbian, gay, bisexual, transgender or intersex identification, status, or perceived status; or gang affiliation, or was it motivated or otherwise caused by other group dynamics at the facility. - ii.
 Assess the adequacy of staffing in that area during different shifts. - iii.
 Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff. - c.
 Determine what can be done to limit the occurrence or reduce the severity of future incidents; consider whether there was a proper application of current procedure, practice, staffing and/ or training; or whether there is a need to revise the current procedure, practice, staffing, and/ or training. - d.
 Develop an Action Plan to limit or mitigate similar future incidents.
 The unit shall implement the recommendations for improvement or shall document its reasons for not doing so."

 The agency form used to document the review panel's considerations includes the required information listed above.
 The PREA Office believes the form supports consistent documentation of information supporting or denying the abuse was based on the elements listed above.
+The Auditor reviewed the form and found that the questions were answered

 Indicator (e) Interviews with the Warden, The PREA Coordinator, the PREA Compliance Manager, and the PREA Analyst support that there are systems in place to ensure the information obtained in the review can be used to make changes in the facility.
-The Warden reports that the post incident review for sexual assault cases is consistent with how they review all critical incidents in the facility.
-He reports that they would take immediate actions form the committee's recommendation to reduce risk.
+The Warden reports that if the post-incident review of a sexual assault case had recommendations she would take immediate action to implement a plan based on the committee's recommendation to reduce risk.

 The Virginia DOC policy requires the completion of the steps outlined in this standard.
 The policy outlines the steps to provide for a critical incident review on all PREA sexual assault cases.
-The policy requires what information needs to be part of the incident review with language directly from standard.
+The policy requires what information needs to be part of the incident review with language directly from the standard.
 The Warden and the PREA Analyst had shown where past review information was translated to changes in the facility including the purchase of or repositioning of cameras or mirrors to help improve supervision.
-Procedural changes have also been enacted to improve supervision The Auditor's interaction with other staff support when safety issues are identified at SFCC they will make procedural or staffing changes in addition to the technology investments.
-The information supported that the questions in indicator D would be asked and answered.
-The review team included a multi-disciplinary team of management, custody, and medical and mental health services staff.
-Absent a case in the past year, compliance was determined based on policy language, the documentation provided, and staff understanding of the requirements.
+Procedural changes have also been enacted to improve supervision The Auditor's interaction with other staff support when safety issues are identified at PSCC they will make procedural or staffing changes in addition to the technology investments.
+The information supported that the questions in indicator D were asked and answered.
+The review team included a multi-disciplinary team of management, custody, and healthcare staff.
+Compliance was determined based on policy language, the documentation provided, and staff understanding of the requirements.